 However, science agrees an egg implants between days 6 to 12 after ovulation.
 Since this is a fragile timeframe, you need to take special care not to do anything that might affect the success of implantation.

 It’s estimated that 40% of eggs never implant resulting in a failed cycle.
-To increase your chances of successful implantation, you need to eliminate certain things that interfere with it.
+To increase your chances of successful implantation, you need to eliminate certain things that could interfere with it.

 Let’s take a look at 9 things that can negatively affect implantation success.